termite damage Customer experience

 Sometimes the termite damage is obvious and pretty much anyone could tell what is going on.
 Nevertheless, a full inspection of the home is required to see how far into the home they are.

 Once the inspection is complete, we can then write up a report and give a quote on removing the termites from the home.
+Removing termites from a structure needs to be done carefully to ensure that there are no colonies left behind.

 In the termite industry, reporting is one of the most important aspects to get right.
 Having the right paperwork in place not only protects the company carrying out the works but also the customer.